 Tourist Places in Kottayam

-Elaveezhapoonchira is a charming hill station located almost 60 kilometers away from Kottayam town.
+Ela Veezha Poonchira is a charming hill station located almost 60 kilometers away from Kottayam town.
 At a height of 3200 feet above sea level, the point provides a panoramic view of the hilly terrain and green valley.
 Visitors can spot the Malankara Dam at a distance.
-The steep cliffs and rocky terrain posses an exciting challenge for the mountaineers.
+The steep cliffs and rocky terrain pose an exciting challenge for the mountaineers.
 Plodding through the green paradise is also alluring.
 Hence many trekkers visit the place.
 The ride to the destination through the unpaved road is an adventure in itself.
+A Malayalam movie named Ela Veezha Poonchira was released in 2022 starring Soubin Shahir and Sudhi Koppa.

 Saint Mary’s church located in Bharananganam is famous for the tomb of Saint Alphonsa — a nun who was sanctified by the Catholic church.
 Located in a quiet and rejuvenating environment, the place provides a meditative atmosphere.
 The church is famous for many miracles.
 Many have testified that they were cured of their diseases deemed fatal by modern medicine.
 Hence the place witnesses a large flow of pilgrims and tourists visiting Kerala.
 Adjacent to the chapel, there is a museum which has many of the Saint’s belongings and her room where she spent the final years of her life.
 Kumarakom Bird Sanctuary